yasirbhutta/yasirbhutta.github.io/python/docs/data-types.md

 - c.
 Error
 - d.
 None of the above

 1. What is the result of the following expression?
+[Python Quiz #79]

 ```python
 type(3 + 4.0)